daniel-araujo/proctal/README.rst

 https://proctal.io

-Proctal is an application software that offers a command line interface (CLI) and an abstract programming interface (API) to access the inner workings of programs on Linux.
+Proctal is a tool for modding programs on Linux through a command line interface (CLI) and an abstract programming interface (API).

 **Features:**